Volume 86, Number 4, May 2009

 Formation and kinetics of transient metastable states in mixtures under coupled phase ordering and chemical demixing

 Institute of Materials Science and Technology (INTEMA), University of Mar del Plata and National Research Council (CONICET) - J. B. Justo 4302, 7600 Mar del Plata, Argentina

 2 Department of Chemical Engineering, McGill University - Montreal, Quebec H3A 2B2, Canada

 Accepted: 28 April 2009

 We present theory and simulation of simultaneous chemical demixing and phase ordering in a polymer–liquid-crystal mixture in conditions where isotropic-isotropic phase separation is metastable with respect to isotropic-nematic phase transition.
 It is found that mesophase formation proceeds by a transient metastable phase that surround the ordered phase, and whose lifetime is a function of the ratio of diffusional-to-orientational mobilities.
 It is shown that kinetic phase ordering in polymer-mesogen mixtures is analogous to kinetic crystallization in polymer solutions.

-64.70.mf – Theory and modeling of specific liquid crystal transitions, including computer simulation.
+PACS: 64.60.Bd – General theory of phase transitions / 64.60.My – Metastable phases / 64.70.mf – Theory and modeling of specific liquid crystal transitions, including computer simulation